-Three Months Ended
+Three Months Ended I December 31

-December 31

 (millions of dollars) 2019 2018

 Propane distribution 147.3 114.8

 Realized gain (loss) on derivatives related to commodity risk management (11.3) 1.8

 Propane distribution adjusted gross profit 136.0 116.6

 Other services 5.6 6.0

 Adjusted gross profit 141.6 122.6

 Propane distribution adjusted gross profit for the fourth quarter of 2019 was \$136.0 million, an increase of \$19.4 million, from the prior year quarter primarily due to improved wholesale market fundamentals compared to the prior year quarter, partially offset by lower sales volumes.
 Total sales volumes were 753 million litres, a decrease of 12 million litres or 2%, primarily due to lower wholesale volumes.
 Average weather across Canada for fourth quarter of 2019, as measured by degree days was 2% warmer than the prior year and 2% colder than the five-year average.
 Residential sales volumes were consistent with the prior year quarter.
 Commercial sales volumes decreased by 3 million litres or 3% due to warmer weather in Eastern Canada.
 Oilfield volumes decreased by 4 million litres or 7%, due to less drilling activity in Western Canada.
-Industrial volumes decreased by 2 million litres or 3% due to warmer weather due to competitive pressure and lower customer demand.
+Industrial volumes decreased by 2 million litres or 3% due to warmer weather and a reduction in propane consumption by mining customers.
+Motor fuels sales volumes decreased by 3 million litres or 7% from the prior year quarter due to competitive pressure and lower customer demand.
 Wholesale propane volumes were 10 million litres or 3% lower than the prior year primarily due to lower spot sales opportunities.

-Average propane sales margins for the fourth quarter of 2019 was 18.1 cents per litre, an 19% increase from 15.2 cents per litre in the prior year quarter.
+Average propane sales margins for the fourth quarter of 2019 was 18.1 cents per litre, a 19% increase from 15.2 cents per litre in the prior year quarter.
 The increase in average propane margins is a result of the improved wholesale market fundamentals compared to the prior year and effective margin management in a declining wholesale propane price environment.